 3.3 Revenue-per-recruit model and opening dates

-Using the growth model to inform the revenue-per-recruit model indicated that an opening date of April 1 maximized expected revenue-per-recruit up until a fishing mortality rate of around 0.15 mo-1, under average size-at-recruitment in both space and time (i.e., γ = ε1 = 0) (Fig. 2, center panel).
+Using the growth model to inform the revenue-per-recruit model indicated that an opening date of April 1 maximized expected revenue-per-recruit up until a fishing mortality rate of approximately 0.15 mo-1, under average size-at-recruitment in both space and time (i.e., γ = ε1 = 0) (Fig. 2, center panel).
 Later opening dates were more beneficial under high fishing pressure (F > 0.15 mo-1).
 However, when propagating growth model uncertainty, the 95% credible interval based on the April 1 opening date contains the median revenue-per-recruit curve for all five opening dates; thus, growth uncertainty overwhelms the revenue differences among opening dates.
 Across all fishing mortality rates, intermediate opening dates were never beneficial; the date that maximized revenue-per-recruit was always the earliest (April 1) or latest (June 1).
 Changing the natural mortality rate, a highly uncertain parameter, shifted this inflection point.
 Higher natural mortality rates pushed the inflection point to higher fishing mortality and lower revenue while lower natural mortality rates pushed the inflection point to lower fishing mortality and higher revenue (Fig. 2).
 Estimates of actual monthly fishing mortality in the fishery averaged around 0.1 mo-1 during the fishing season from 1980-2011, ranging from approximately 0.03 to 0.2 mo-1 (Hannah and Jones 2014b).

 Across space, a wider range of fishing intensities supported later opening dates in state areas farther north (e.g., >0.11 mo-1 for area 32 versus >0.18 mo-1 for area 18), assuming average recruitment over time (i.e., ε1 = 0; Fig. 3).
 These northern areas, where shrimp tended to be smaller (Fig. 1), led to lower revenue-per-recruit overall, although total revenue and profits depend on a variety of additional factors such as catch rates and market forces.
-On the other hand, the early April 1 opening was optimal across the entire range of observed fishing mortality rates for southern fishing areas that served as habitat for the largest size shrimp.
+On the other hand, the early April 1 opening was optimal across the entire range of observed fishing mortality rates for southern fishing areas that serves as habitat for the largest size shrimp.

 Size-at-recruitment has varied substantially across time, and this has also had economic implications for the fishery (Figs. 1, 4).
 For years when shrimp recruited at larger sizes, such as 2020, an early opening was optimal regardless of fishing mortality rate.
 For years when shrimp recruited at smaller sizes, such as 2012, the best opening date was ambiguous and depended on the fishing mortality rate.
-An early opening was optimal at lower fishing mortality rates, but a delayed opening was better at higher fishing mortality rates, with an inflection point right (i.e., all opening dates are similarly optimal, points overlap), around the long-term average fishing mortality rate of 0.1 mo-1.
-Thus, if fishing mortality is low (e.g., shrimpers are not incentivized to fish due to low prices, high costs, or other opportunities, a large year class overwhelms fishing capacity) or average, an early opening date is best.
+An early opening was optimal at lower fishing mortality rates, but a delayed opening was better at higher fishing mortality rates, with an inflection point (i.e., all opening dates are similarly optimal, points overlap) around the long-term average fishing mortality rate of 0.1 mo-1.
+Thus, an early opening date is best if fishing mortality is average or low (e.g., shrimpers are not incentivized to fish due to low prices, high costs, or other opportunities, a large year class overwhelms fishing capacity).
 If fishing mortality is high, however, the optimal decision on opening depends on the size of the shrimp.